Orville E. Babcock: Public buildings and grounds (1873–1877)

 From March 3, 1873, to March 3, 1877, Babcock served as Washington's Superintendent of Public Buildings and Grounds, a Grant appointment he carried out in addition to serving as Grant's secretary.
 In this role, Babcock was involved in the beautification of the federal city and improvements to its infrastructure but was also tied to allegations of corruption.
 The city's territorial governor, Alexander Robey Shepherd, a Grant appointee, operated aggressively when awarding contracts, and Babcock and Shepherd were accused of personally profiting from construction projects within the city limits.
 Babcock's supervision included construction of the Chain Bridge over the Potomac River and the Anacostia Railroad Bridge.
 He also supervised the construction of the east wing of the new State, War, and Navy Building.
 Babcock retained the Superintendent's position after he was dismissed from the White House in 1876, and served until the Grant administration ended.

 Inspector of lighthouses (1877–1884)

-On February 27, 1877, Grant appointed Babcock Inspector of Lighthouses of the Fifth District, a low-profile position that enabled Babcock to earn a living by making use of his engineering skills without drawing undue public attention to himself.
+With Grant's administration scheduled to end on March 4, 1877, on February 27 he appointed Babcock Inspector of Lighthouses of the Fifth District, a low-profile position that enabled Babcock to earn a living by making use of his engineering skills without drawing undue public attention to himself.
 Babcock continued to serve under Grant and his successors Rutherford B. Hayes, James A. Garfield, and Chester A. Arthur.
 On August 24, 1882, Arthur appointed Babcock Inspector of Lighthouses for the Sixth District, an appointment he carried out in addition to his Fifth District responsibilities.